silviaCerby/gitbook/docs/support_and_use_cases/explore/explore-accounts.md

 ---
-description: This article describes what accounts are in Cerby and the type of accounts you can add to your workspace.
+description: "This article describes what accounts are in Cerby and the type of accounts you can add to your workspace."
 intercom_id: 8708338
 ---